upa/vxlan-netmap/README.md

-Packets including vlan id from a internal interface are encapsulated with a VNI which is configured by -v options, and transmited to vxlan overlay network from a overlay interface.
-Type of ethernet frames in vxlan overlay network is always ETHERTYPE_VLAN.
+Packets including vlan id from a internal interface are encapsulated with a VNI which is configured by -v options, and transmited to vxlan overlay network from an overlay interface.
+Type of ethernet frames on vxlan overlay network is always ETHERTYPE_VLAN.